City Unscripted

 Elderly man lighting incense at Shitennō-ji

-I bring foreign friends here when they ask about "real Japanese culture," which always makes me laugh.
-Nothing about this place is preserved in amber.
-It's working space - people come to pray, light incense, leave offerings.
-The buildings have been rebuilt multiple times, most recently after the war.
-The "ancient" temple is actually newer than my apartment building.
+Nothing here is preserved in amber.
+It's working space; people pray, light incense, leave offerings.
+Buildings rebuilt multiple times, most recently after war.
+The "ancient" temple is newer than my apartment.

-But that doesn't make it less genuine.
-The rituals continue.
-The gardens are tended.
-On the 21st and 22nd of each month, the temple grounds host flea markets that draw vendors selling everything from vintage kimonos to handmade pottery.
-This is where the temple comes most alive — not during quiet contemplation, but during the controlled chaos of commerce and community.
+But that doesn't diminish authenticity.
+Rituals continue, gardens are tended.
+On the 21st and 22nd monthly, temple grounds host flea markets drawing vendors selling vintage kimonos to handmade pottery.
+This brings the temple most alive, not during quiet contemplation, but controlled chaos of commerce and community.

 The pagoda rises five stories, visible from blocks away.
 Tourists photograph it from every angle.
 But I prefer the smaller buildings, the lecture hall where elderly groups gather for tea ceremonies, the bell tower where pigeons nest in the eaves, the side paths where bamboo grows wild between stone lanterns.